EuroLinux/eurolinux-migration-scripts/README.md

   running non-interactively.
 - `-u` to specify your EuroMan username
 - `-p` to specify your EuroMan password
+- `-r` to use your custom .repo file which points to your own local EuroLinux mirror

 EuroMan is applicable only to releases lower than 8 and if the credentials are provided for release 8, the script won't use them.
+The same applies when using the `-r` option since it's assumed that you have a valid registration if you appear to have EuroLinux packages mirrored locally.

 Sample non-interactive usage: